Mental Health Services in Maryland IEPs

 Counseling, psychological, and social work services are recognized IEP-related services when necessary for the child to benefit from special education (34 CFR 300.34; COMAR 13A.05.01.02).

-Maryland's ESBH program funds behavioral health clinicians in schools; services may be coordinated with the IEP (Md.
-Code Ann., Health-Gen. § 7.5-301 et seq.).
+Maryland's Expanded School Mental Health (ESMH) program funds licensed behavioral health clinicians in all 24 LEAs; services may be coordinated with the IEP (Md.
+Code Ann., Health-Gen. § 7.5-201 et seq.).

-Medicaid-eligible mental health services may be billed to Maryland Medicaid with parental consent (Md.
+Medicaid-eligible mental health services may be billed to Maryland Medicaid with parental consent, but this does not reduce the LEA's FAPE obligation (Md.
 Code Ann., Ed. § 8-418).

 Key Timelines